Ha0Tang/LGGAN/README.md

 **Preparing SVA Dataset**.
 The dataset can be downloaded [here](http://imagelab.ing.unimore.it/imagelab/page.asp?IdPage=19).
 Ground Truth semantic maps are not available for this datasets.
 We adopt [RefineNet](https://github.com/guosheng/refinenet) trained on CityScapes dataset for generating semantic maps and use them as training data in our experiments.
 Please cite their papers if you use this dataset.
-Train/Test splits for Dayton dataset can be downloaded from [here](https://github.com/Ha0Tang/LocalGlobalGAN/tree/master/datasets/sva_split).
+Train/Test splits for SVA dataset can be downloaded from [here](https://github.com/Ha0Tang/LocalGlobalGAN/tree/master/datasets/sva_split).

 **Preparing Dayton Dataset**.
 The dataset can be downloaded [here](https://github.com/lugiavn/gt-crossview).
 In particular, you will need to download dayton.zip.
 Ground Truth semantic maps are not available for this datasets.
 We adopt [RefineNet](https://github.com/guosheng/refinenet) trained on CityScapes dataset for generating semantic maps and use them as training data in our experiments.
 Please cite their papers if you use this dataset.